The example here applying multiple query filters, is from the Naturalis Museum in the Netherlands. The specimens table has over 5.7 million records.

 The data grid filter bar is a powerful and efficient way to add and combine filters on any visible field.
 In this example, millions of records are narrowed down to show types from Palawan - the selection is then saved to Excel.

-This video show how data grid columns can be selected and then saved to a named grid column view using the options on the Grid Tools toolbar.
-The IUCN Red List view created here is made use of in the video on creating a Tree View.
+Select data grid columns and then save the selection to a named grid column view using the options on the Grid Tools toolbar.
+Muliple views per table can be saved.

 This video clip shows how to create a new RDE (Rapid Data Entry) file for geographic data.
-It then demonstrates how you can import data from Excel to RDE using the Import Wizard with its auto-field matching feature.
-Finally, the imported records are mapped.
+It then demonstrates how you can import data from Excel to RDE.
+The imported records are mapped.
 These RDE data could subsequently be imported to BRAHMS - thus speeding up the entry of specimen data from Chile.

 This video clip shows how species names can be selected from your database when working in an RDE (Rapid Data Entry) file.
 The RDE file is first put into Edit mode.
 The species selector is opened using the F9 key (although this can be configured differently).

-This video clip shows how you can coordinate Tree Views with the in-built ArcGis mapper.
+Coordinate Tree Views with the ArcGis mapper.
 The Tree View of taxa names is set to Filter on selection (lower screen).
-The map background switches from Dark Grey to World Imagery.
 Maps auto-update with filters and the current collection event record is highlighted in yellow.
 Clicking on map points locates the record in the grid, an excellent way to locate map errors.
 The Extent of Occurrence (EOO) is easily calculated.

 In this example, the living collection file is opened and column view is selected.
 The data are filtered to show one garden area, sorted by grid and sub grid and then printed in preview mode.

 BRAHMS reporting tools provide almost limitless power to generate lists, master detail reports, labels, charts, cross-tabs and more.
 You can print, send to documents, attach as email or publish online.
 Designing new reports using the visual design features is easy and quite fun.
-In this example, a pre-designed report is used to generate basic specimen labels directly from tagged records in an RDE file and save these to a PowerPoint .pptx file.
-The RDE file includes some handy pre-calculated fields such as formatted map references and collection dates.
-In practice, you would design your own specimen label templates.
+In this example, a pre-designed report is used to generate basic specimen labels directly from tagged records in an RDE file.

 Specimen data are frequently added using imaged based data entry.
-This example shows how a batch of images can be appended to a newly created Rapid Data Entry table, one record per image.
-Assuming barcodes are available, these can be scanned in as the data from the specimen label(s), are entered.
-This operation benefits from a large monitor - or using multiple monitors.
+This example shows how a batch of images can be appended to a newly created Rapid Data Entry table.

-All database changes, including those made in RDE files, are tracked in the BRAHMS Edit History table.
-This feature tracks all record editing; who made the changes and when, together with the original and edited values.
-All changes, including those in long text strings, can be reversed using the Undo option.
-In this example, the RDE collections file is first switched into Edit mode to allow editing.
+All database edits are tracked in the BRAHMS Edit History table.
+This tracks all record editing; who made the changes and when, together with the original and edited values.
+All changes can be reversed using the Undo option.